Open Paper LogoOpen Paper

 The paper corpus is sourced from OpenAlex's open-access subset across eight domains (machine learning, public health, education, environmental science, history and humanities, mathematics, psychology, and social science), selected to balance technical density (numbers, methods, tables) with prose-heavy disciplines that exercise abstractive comprehension.
 At the time of this paper, the benchmark contains 494 papers; both the PDF (for the harness's input pipeline) and the extracted full text (for grading-time citation matching) are stored.

-Multi-hop questions are the hardest of the four to generate well, since the LLM-author must construct a question whose answer cannot be obtained from any single passage of the paper.
-The structured-output schema enforces this at generation time.
-Each multi-hop row must carry at least two distinct verifiable blocks of evidence fitting the SectionEvidence schema.
-Each block points to a different section of the paper, with verbatim alternatives drawn only from that section.
-The schema also requires a one-sentence reasoning_chain field that names the dependency between the hops (for example, "Methods reports n=240; Table 3 reports effect=0.4; Discussion notes uncontrolled confounder X — combine to assess effective power"), and an explicit judge_rubric criterion that the answer must integrate information from each required section, which prevents the LLM judge from awarding full credit to a fluent answer that addresses only one hop.
-In practice the most common multi-hop patterns the generator produces are: comparing a result to a stated baseline, checking whether a discussion caveat invalidates a headline claim, and computing a derived quantity from numbers spread across methods, results, and tables.
+Multi-hop questions are the hardest to generate well, since the LLM-author must construct a question whose answer cannot be obtained from any single passage.
+The structured-output schema enforces this at generation time (full schema in Appendix B): each multi-hop row carries at least two SectionEvidence blocks pointing to distinct sections, a reasoning_chain naming the dependency between hops, and a judge_rubric criterion requiring integration across sections.
+The most common patterns the generator produces are comparing a result to a stated baseline, checking whether a discussion caveat invalidates a headline claim, and computing a derived quantity from numbers spread across methods, results, and tables.

 Based on the evidence blocks, scoring uses AND across sections, OR within each section's alternatives: a model satisfies a row when it cites at least one alternative from every required section.
 For lookup and comprehension rows this typically resolves to a single SectionEvidence with multiple alternatives, so coverage is binary.
 For multi-hop rows the list contains one SectionEvidence per required section, so coverage is fractional — a model that addresses two of three required sections gets 0.667 credit.